An open source database used for strategic trade control that profiles thousands of entities linked to proliferation worldwide.

 - Company information – A listing of related entities, including parents, subsidiaries, clients, and key personnel

-The database also contains the full text of the U.S. and international restricted party lists, U.S. regulations governing trade in arms and dual-use goods, multilateral export control regimes, descriptions of the commodities controlled by these regimes, analysis of programs of concern by the Wisconsin Project, and additional reference material.
+The database also contains the full text of U.N., EU, U.S., and other restricted party lists, EU and U.S. regulations governing trade in arms and dual-use goods, multilateral export control regimes, descriptions of the commodities controlled by these regimes, analysis of programs of concern by the Wisconsin Project, and additional reference material.

 Who Uses the Risk Report?